pekkah/tanka-graphql/docs/7-type-system/05-scalars.md

 ### Custom scalars

 Create instance of `ScalarType` and provide name and metadata.
-Serializer is also needed when building schema with custom scalar in it.
+Value converter is also needed when building schema with custom scalar in it.

 #### Example: